nolcut/FaaSr-Docs/docs/workflows.md

 **Log File Name**
 - Logs created in the S3 Bucket will have this name **InvocationID**
-- Determines the unique location for a workflow invocation's logs (see [Invocation IDs](https://faasr.io/FaaSr-Docs/invocationid/))
-**Data Store for Logs**
+- Determines the unique location for a workflow invocation's logs - see [Invocation IDs] **Data Store for Logs**
 - Specify a separate S3 server for logs

+[workflow repo]: workflow_repo.md
+[advanced]: advanced.md
+[function]: functions.md
+[Invocation IDs]: invocationid.md